Captum

 dlrm = dlrm.to(device)

-The reason why we separated the samples in two groups is that in our analysis we often want to understand most salient features for the Ads that are predicted as Clicked with a high prediction score, close to 1.0, vs to the Ads that have mixed prediction scores (some are high and some low).
+The reason why we separated the samples in two groups is that in our analysis we often want to understand most salient features for the Ads that are predicted as Clicked with a high prediction score, close to 1.0, versus to the Ads that have mixed prediction scores (some are high and some low).

 In [6]: